ieg-dhr/DigiKAR/docs/rights-holders-saxony.md

 # Rights and right holders in Saxony

-## Historical incentives of studying spatial dimensions of rights in early modern Saxony
+## Historiographical incentives of studying spatial dimensions of rights in early modern Saxony

 ::: info
 This part of the documentation is still missing.
 It should give a brief summary of what the Saxony work package does and why this is important.